steven2358/awesome-generative-ai/README.md

 - [HeyGen](https://app.heygen.com/) - Turn scripts into talking videos with customizable AI avatars in minutes.
 - [Sora](https://openai.com/sora) - An AI model that can create realistic and imaginative scenes from text instructions.
 - [Luma Dream Machine](https://lumalabs.ai/dream-machine) - An AI model that makes high quality, realistic videos fast from text and images.
+- [Infinity AI](https://infinity.ai/) - Infinity is a video foundation model that allows you to craft your characters and then bring them to life.

 ### Animation